nrwl/nx/docs/api-cypress/builders/cypress.md

 Type: `string`

-A regex string that is used to choose what additional integration files to copy to the dist folder
+DEPRECATED: A regex string that is used to choose what additional integration files to copy to the dist folder

 ### cypressConfig